pernomian/bashlib/README.md

 ## Recommendations
    After downloading "bashlib" it is recommended that you:
-   - Copy the entire folder to somwhere from your HOME folder;
+   - Copy the entire folder to somewhere from your HOME folder;
    - Save the files;
    - Check the permissions:
       - For libraries, 644 (-rw-r--r--)